 There was very little medicine available to treat the POWs.
 Most of the POWs died from beatings, starvation, lack of hygiene, and pneumonia.
 Marcus recalled he was called to the hospital in the middle of the night.
 Elzie was near death.

 Elzie Anness died from dysentery on Wednesday, January 27, 1943.
 When Marcus was asked by Morgan French. also, a member of D Company, if he wanted to be on the detail to take Elzie to the crematorium, he declined.
 He could not bear to watch as his best friend, who he had been friends with since grade school, be turned to ashes, so French volunteered to be on the detail.
 After the cremation, the ashes were given to the camp commandant.
 His family received word of his death in June 1943.

-After the war, the ashes of Sgt Elzie Anness were buried at Spring Hill Cemetery in Harrodsburg, Kentucky.
+After the war, the ashes of Sgt Elzie Anness were returned to the United States on the U.S.A.T.
+Morris E. Crain on September 22, 1948, at San Francisco and were later buried at Spring Hill Cemetery in Harrodsburg, Kentucky.